 Executive Secretary: Sara Borriello, Serena Massimo (Tor Vergata University – Rome)

-Niels Albertsen (Aarhus School of Architecture), Jean-François Augoyard (CNRS – Grenoble), Bruce Bégout (Bordeaux Montaigne University), Arnold Berleant (Emeritus – Long Island University), Mikkel Bille (Roskilde University), Gernot Böhme († IPPh – Darmstadt), Christian Borch (Copenhagen Business School), Gabor Csepregi (University of Saint-Boniface – Winnipeg), Christoph Demmerling (Friedrich Schiller University – Jena), Gianni Francesetti (IPsiG – Turin), Thomas Fuchs (Heidelberg University Hospital), Michael Großheim (Rostock University), Robert Gugutzer (Goethe University – Frankfurt), Hans Ulrich Gumbrecht (Stanford University), Jürgen Hasse (Goethe University – Frankfurt), Michael Hauskeller (University of Liverpool), Timothy Ingold (University of Aberdeen), Christian Julmi (University of Hagen), Rainer Kazig (CNRS – Grenoble), Robert J. Kozljanic (Albunea Verlag – Munich; Nietzsche-Forum – Munich), Hilge Landweer (Free University of Berlin), David Le Breton (University of Strasbourg), Juhani Pallasmaa (Aalto University), Alberto Pérez-Gómez (McGill University – Montreal, Quebec), Andreas Philippopoulos-Mihalopoulos (University of Westminster – London), Hermann Schmitz († Emeritus – Kiel University), David Seamon (Kansas State University), Giovanni Stanghellini (Gabriele D’Annunzio University – Chieti; Diego Portales University – Santiago), Shanti Sumartojo (Monash University), Jean-Paul Thibaud (CNRS – Grenoble).
+Niels Albertsen (Aarhus School of Architecture), Jean-François Augoyard (CNRS – Grenoble), Bruce Bégout (Bordeaux Montaigne University), Arnold Berleant (Emeritus – Long Island University), Mikkel Bille (University of Copenhagen), Gernot Böhme († IPPh – Darmstadt), Christian Borch (University of Copenhagen), Gabor Csepregi (St. Paul’s College – University of Manitoba), Federico De Matteis (University of L’Aquila), Christoph Demmerling (Friedrich Schiller University – Jena), Gianni Francesetti (IPsiG – Turin), Thomas Fuchs (Heidelberg University Hospital), Michael Großheim (Rostock University), Robert Gugutzer (Goethe University – Frankfurt), Hans Ulrich Gumbrecht (Stanford University), Jürgen Hasse (Goethe University – Frankfurt), Michael Hauskeller (University of Liverpool), Timothy Ingold (University of Aberdeen), Christian Julmi (University of Hagen), Rainer Kazig (CNRS – Grenoble), Robert J. Kozljanic (Albunea Verlag – Munich; Nietzsche-Forum – Munich), Hilge Landweer (Free University of Berlin), David Le Breton (University of Strasbourg), Juhani Pallasmaa (Aalto University), Alberto Pérez-Gómez (McGill University – Montreal, Quebec), Andreas Philippopoulos-Mihalopoulos (University of Westminster – London), Hermann Schmitz († Emeritus – Kiel University), David Seamon (Kansas State University), Giovanni Stanghellini (Gabriele d’Annunzio University – Chieti; Diego Portales University – Santiago), Shanti Sumartojo (Monash University), Jean-Paul Thibaud (CNRS – Grenoble).